 History

 The maximum speed of Python was between 40 and 50 miles per hour according to different sources.
-Compared to more modern roller coasters, Python’s approximately 70 second ride time was relatively short.
-It’s highest point was between 70 and 75 feet according to different sources.
-The ride length also varies by sources – either 1,200 or 1,250 feet.
+Compared to more modern roller coasters, Python’s approximately 70-second ride time was relatively short.
+Its highest point was between 70 and 75 feet according to different sources.
+The ride length also varies by source – either 1,200 or 1,250 feet.

-In 2003, Python was repainted, and the trains also received an updated logo, replacing the original.
+In 2003, Python was repainted, and the trains also received an updated logo, replacing the original design.

 It was reported in mid-September 2006 that a demolition permit had been applied for by the park, but at the time the park would not confirm if Python was on the chopping block.
 By that point though, the park had confirmed there were plans to update the Congo area with new animal habitats, including for the tigers and likely for an orangutan displaced when SheiKra was built.